Aero VIP (Argentina)

 Aerovip was an airline based in Buenos Aires, Argentina (not to be confused with Aero VIP of Uruguay).
-It operates regional passenger services.
-Its main base is Ezeiza International Airport, Buenos Aires.
+It operated regional passenger services.
+Its main base was Ezeiza International Airport, Buenos Aires.

 Operations were suspended in November 2004, with the airline in debt, but restarted operations in 2009.
 However, the airline ceased operations again in November 2010.

 History

 The airline was established on 15 March 1999 and started operations on 23 June 1999.
 It operated for a time as LAPA VIP and as ARG Express until sold back to its original owner.
 The airline was owned by Sebastian Agote.
 Operations were suspended in November 2004.